 The only thing I will say other thing I will say about this is that coyotes are diggers.
 They will dig down underneath the fence to get in successfully.

 Many people I have talked to will use certain smells or soak sponges in ammonia or bacon grease that will deter or kill coyotes.
 Soak them and hang them on sticks around your property.

-Also, urine is a great deter-ant if it is wolf or human pee.
+Also, urine is a great deter-ant if it is wolf urine or human pee.

 Finally, you can clean out your vacuum cleaner.
 The contents (Hair, human smells, other smells on dust and dirt) will scare the coyotes into thinking there is a human around.

 In the past, I’ve kept a light on or played a radio down in my kidding and lambing barn through the winter months.
 It has seemed to keep coyotes away from there and kept my babies safe.

 Coyotes have a remarkable sense of hearing so they can year the sounds of a noise sensor or radio for miles.

 With that said, I definitely recommend lights and sounds as coyote deterrents.

 You may not have to worry at all about how to get rid of coyotes